-The program provides for internships at many hospital and clinical affiliate sites throughout South Florida.
+The program provides for internships at many hospital and clinical affiliate sites throughout Florida.
 During the internship phase of the program, students receive comprehensive, practical experience to prepare them for the certification exam.

 Note: Please note that certification agencies may change the qualifying requirements; it is the student’s obligation to meet those requirements.